wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;Knowledge depends on memory.

 **M:**&ensp;Remembering your self is virtue, forgetting your self is sin.
 It all boils down to the mental or psychological link between the spirit and matter.
-We may call the link psyche (*antahkarana*).
+We may call the link psyche (<span class=tooltip>antahkarana<span class=tooltiptext>The psyche, mind.
+Mind in a collective sense, including intelligence (*buddhi*), ego (*ahamkara*) and mind (*manas*).</span></span>).
 When the psyche is raw, undeveloped, quite primitive, it is subject to gross illusions.
 As it grows in breadth and sensitivity, it becomes a perfect link between pure matter and pure spirit and gives meaning to matter and expression to spirit.

-There is the material world (*mahadakash*) and the spiritual (*paramakash*).
-Between lies the universal mind (*chidakash*) which is also the universal heart (*premakash*).
+There is the material world (<span class=tooltip>mahadakash<span class=tooltiptext>The great expanse of existence, the universe of matter and energy.</span></span>) and the spiritual (<span class=tooltip>paramakash<span class=tooltiptext>The great expanse, the timeless and spaceless reality; the Absolute being.</span></span>).
+Between lies the universal mind (<span class=tooltip>chidakash<span class=tooltiptext>[*chit*, to perceive + *akash*, expanse, sky] Brahman in its aspect of limitless knowledge, the expanse of awareness.
+Variously used for consciousness, individual as well as universal.</span></span>) which is also the universal heart (<span class=tooltip>premakash<span class=tooltiptext>*Brahman* in its aspect of limitless love.
+It is another name for *chidakash*, but it lays stress on the love aspect not on the knowledge aspect.
+Love is the expression of the Self through the heart.</span></span>).
 It is wise love that makes the two one.

 **Q:**&ensp;Some people are stupid, some are intelligent.
 The difference is in their psyche.
 The ripe ones had more experience behind them.
 Just like a child grows by eating and drinking, sleeping and playing, so is man’s psyche shaped by all he thinks and feels and does, until it is perfect enough to serve as a bridge between the spirit and the body.
 As a bridge permits the traffic; between the banks, so does the psyche bring together the source and its expression.